How to Tell When You Need a Roof Replacement

 - Vents: Features that allow air to escape the attic and keep your roof dry.

 A roof can be made of different materials.
 The SureStart PLUS roof, for example, requires the use of both Winterguard and either Roofer’s Select or Diamond Deck underlayment.
 Starter shingles, specific CertainTeed asphalt shingles, ridge vents and both hip and ridge caps are also components of a SureStart PLUS roof.
-The upside to these product requirements is a 50-year warranty.
+With these product requirements, customers also get a 50-year warranty.

 6 signs you need a roof replacement

 Now that you understand what goes into your roof, keep an eye out for these signs:

 1. You have an old roof.